EXCLUSIVE: Migrant Woman Killed While Crossing Road in Texas County 80 Miles from Border

-A young migrant woman from Guatemala died after being struck by a vehicle early Tuesday morning as she attempted to cross a highway in a well-known human smuggling area.
+A young migrant woman from El Salvador died after being struck by a vehicle early Tuesday morning as she attempted to cross a highway in a well-known human smuggling area.
 The woman appeared to be running toward a ranch to circumvent the U.S. Border Patrol checkpoint located on U.S. Highway 281 in Brooks County, Texas.

-Brooks County Sheriff Benny Martinez told Breitbart Texas that a 21-year-old Guatemalan woman attempted to cross Highway 281 from east to west near Encino when a northbound vehicle struck her.
+Brooks County Sheriff Benny Martinez told Breitbart Texas that a 21-year-old Salvadoran woman attempted to cross Highway 281 from east to west near Encino when a northbound vehicle struck her.
 The woman died from the impact.

 “The young lady appeared to be attempting to get to a ranch on the west side of the highway when a vehicle struck her,” Sheriff Martinez said.
 “Human smugglers utilize the ranches in this area south of the checkpoint to move these people north of the checkpoint.
 This tactic is far-too-frequently the cause of the death of many of these migrants.”

-Note: Editor’s Note: This article initially identified the woman as a Guatemalan national.
-The article has been updated to correctly identify her as a citizen of El Salvador.